Non-archimedean hyperbolicity and applications: Generizing and specialization of grouplessness

 \section{Generizing and specialization of grouplessness}

 Let $k$ be an algebraically closed field of characteristic zero.

-\begin{remark} Let us briefly say that a projective variety over $k$ is \emph{Kodaira-hyperbolic} if every integral subvariety of $X$ is of general type.
-It is not hard to show that Kodaira-hyperbolicity ``generizes''.
+\begin{remark} Let us briefly say that a projective variety $X$ over $k$ is \emph{Kodaira-hyperbolic} if every integral subvariety of $X$ is of general type.
+It is explained in \cite{vBJK} that Kodaira-hyperbolicity ``generizes'' and ``specializes''.
 To be more precise, let $S$ be a smooth integral curve over $k$, and let $X\to S$ be a projective family of varieties over $k$.
-Assume that there is an $s$ in $S(k)$ such that $X_s$ is Kodaira-hyperbolic.
-Then, the generic fiber $X_{{K(S)}}$ is Kodaira-hyperbolic over the function field $K(S)$ of $S$.
-Similarly, it is not hard to show that Kodaira-hyperbolicity ``specializes'' in one-parameter uncountable families.
-That is, if the generic fiber of $X\to S$ is Kodaira-hyperbolic and $k$ is uncountable, then there is a point $s$ in $S(k)$ such that $X_s$ is Kodaira-hyperbolic. \end{remark}
+If there is an $s$ in $S(k)$ such that $X_s$ is Kodaira-hyperbolic, then the generic fiber $X_{{K(S)}}$ is Kodaira-hyperbolic over the function field $K(S)$ of $S$.
+Furthermore, if the generic fiber of $X\to S$ is Kodaira-hyperbolic and $k$ is uncountable, then there is a point $s$ in $S(k)$ such that $X_s$ is Kodaira-hyperbolic. \end{remark}

-The (classical) Green--Griffiths--Lang conjecture says that a projective variety over $k$ is groupless if and only if $X$ is Kodaira-hyperbolic; see \cite{GrGr, Lang}.
-In particular, it predicts that the notion ``being groupless'' generizes and specializes, as ``being Kodaira-hyperbolic'' generizes and specializes (Remark \ref{remark:gt}).
+Lang conjectured that a projective variety over $k$ is groupless if and only if $X$ is Kodaira-hyperbolic; see \cite{JBook, Lang2}.
+In particular, it predicts that the notion of grouplessness generizes and specializes, as ``being Kodaira-hyperbolic'' generizes and specializes (Remark \ref{remark:gt}).
 In this section, we prove these two predictions; see Theorem \ref{thm:gr_gen} and Theorem \ref{thm:groupless_spec}.